Will the Wizards cover the spread vs. the 76ers? Promo Codes, Betting Trends, Records ATS

 Wizards Betting Records & Stats

-- Washington's contests this season have a 241.9-point average over/under, 4.4 more points than this game's total.
+- The average total for Washington's games this season is 241.6 points, 0.9 fewer points than this game's over/under.

-- The Wizards have been underdogs in 17 games this season and have come away with the win two times (11.8%) in those contests.
+- The Wizards have come away with two wins in the 19 contests they have been listed as the underdogs in this season.

-- Washington has not won as an underdog of +290 or more on the moneyline this season in eight games with those odds or longer.
+- Washington has played as an underdog of +600 or more once this season and lost that game.

-- Washington has an implied victory probability of 25.6% according to the moneyline set for this matchup.
+- Washington has an implied victory probability of 14.3% according to the moneyline set by sportsbooks for this matchup.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!